saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 ## Accessing the Audio in Your Test Tesults

-The audio recording will be included into the video recording in your test results page!
-You will be able to replay the audio with the built in media player in the test results page.
+The audio recording will be included into the video recording, which you will can play back and download from the built-in media player on the **Test Results** page.

 You can also download the video file with the included audio stream programmatically using the following API request: